contactandyc/another-c-library/2_timing.md

   timer_stop(copy_timer);
 ```

-First, it is important to recognize that the new code is actually longer.
+First, it is important to recognize that the new code is longer.
 The number of lines of code isn't always a good measure to decide to create an object.
 In the case of the timer object, the get_time() function is hidden in the timer object.

-Instead of just having a counter for the overall time, I've replaced it with an timer object named overall_timer.
+Instead of just having a counter for the overall time, I've replaced it with a timer object named overall_timer.
 ```c
 long overall_time = 0;
 ```